fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs ping_created_date_week %}

-The first day of the calendar week when the ping was created (YYYY-MM-BOW)
+The first day of the calendar week when the ping was created (YYYY-MM-DOW)

 {% enddocs %}